menaka-sridhar/SocketStudy/README.md

 4. Networked Games: Online multiplayer games rely on socket programming to facilitate communication between game clients and servers.
 5. RPC mechanisms: which allow processes to execute code on a remote server, often use socket programming for communication.

+##Socket Function	Definition:

+1.socket():
+Creates a new socket and returns a socket descriptor used for communication.

+2.bind():
+Assigns an IP address and port number to a socket.

+3.listen():
+Places the server socket in listening mode to wait for client connections.

+4.accept():

+Accepts a connection request from a client and creates a new socket for communication.

+5.Connect():
+Establishes a connection between the client socket and the server.

+6.send():
+Sends data from one socket to another connected socket.

+7.recv():
+Receives data sent from another socket.

+8.close():
+Closes the socket connection and releases resources.

+9.sendto():
+Sends data to a specific address using connectionless communication (UDP).

+10.recvfrom():
+  Receives data along with the sender’s address in UDP communication.

 ## Result:
 Thus the study of Socket Programming Completed Successfully